 Once ‘NOTETAKER’ is identified as an accommodation, the student is responsible for going into ClockWork to request a Notetaker for each desired course.
-Once Notetakers are available, the student must select a Notetaker from the list of available applicants.
+Once Notetakers are available, SAS will notify the student.
 Some courses may have no need for a Notetaker (e.g., Yoga).

 ClockWork is a complete online scheduling and data management system designed to meet the specialized needs of Student Accessibility Services.
 ClockWork was designed to streamline and simplify all SAS processes for both students and faculty.
 ClockWork is housed under the University's secure network (HIPPA/FERPA Compliant) to protect the integrity of the SAS office and our students.

 FERPA (Family Educational Rights & Privacy Act) limits the release of personal information to others without the student’s permission and consent.
 At times, it may be necessary for SAS to discuss the nature of accommodations—but not the nature of the disability—with student service providers, such as professors/instructors, Center for Academic Resources (CFAR) staff, coaches, other UNH administrators/staff.
 This discussion may be necessary to ensure the effective implementation of the accommodations.

 In addition, the University may be required to release such information for medical emergencies, legal proceedings or to comply with other state or federal laws.
 The same standard of confidentiality will apply to student complaints regarding accommodations.

 The Wildcat Access Van provides on-campus, point-to-point transportation for UNH students with permanent or temporary mobility needs.
 The Access Van services the same campus area that is served by the Campus Connector shuttles.